juanibiapina/gob/README.md

 #### `gob run <command> [args...]`

 Run a command and follow its output until completion.
 Reuses existing stopped job with the same command instead of creating a new one.
+When reusing a job, previous logs are cleared so you only see output from the current run.

 ```bash
 # Simple commands